time/Time

 before?

-reports whether the time instant Time
+reports whether the time instant Time is before t.

 (Time before? t(time)) -> bool